-The Council shall, with the assistance and approval of the Sanctuary Manager, design and use its own letterhead.
-All correspondence from the Chair or other members of the Council, or the Council as a body, shall be on this letterhead.
-The Council shall not use official NOAA letterhead for any correspondence or other purpose.
+The council shall, with the assistance and approval of the sanctuary superintendent, design and use its own letterhead.
+All correspondence from the chair or other members of the council, or the council as a body, shall be on this letterhead.
+The council shall not use official NOAA letterhead for any correspondence or other purpose.

-6. Subcommittees and Working Groups

-- (a) Subcommittees: The Council and the Sanctuary Manager may establish such subcommittees as necessary to fulfill the Council's duties.
-Subcommittees shall be composed solely of members of the Council; at the Managers discretion, alternates may also serve on subcommittees.
-A primary member of the Council must chair the subcommittee.
-Subcommittees shall be recognized as official subunits of the Council and are subject to all requirements of this Charter.
-No members of subcommittees, including members who are also members of the Council, may receive travel expenses for subcommittee meeting or other activities. - (b) Working Groups: Working groups may be established by the Council and the Sanctuary Manager for specific purposes or topics that need focused attention that cannot be accomplished by a subcommittee.
-Working groups may be composed of members of the Council and persons outside the Council.
-Working groups shall be chaired by a member of the Council and shall function under the purview of the Council.
-Working groups established by the Council to address specific issues shall disband once the final advice on the particular matter is submitted to the Council.
-No members of working groups, including members who are also members of the Council, may receive travel expenses for working group meetings or other activities.
+- 6. Subcommittees and Working Groups - (a) Subcommittees: The council and the sanctuary superintendent may establish such subcommittees as necessary to fulfill the council's duties.
+Subcommittees shall be composed solely of members of the council; at the superintendent's discretion, alternates may also serve on subcommittees.
+The subcommittees must be chaired by a primary member of the council, recognized as official subunits of the council, and are subject to all requirements of this charter.
+No members of subcommittees, including members who are also members of the council, may receive travel expenses for subcommittee meetings or other activities. - (b) Working Groups: Working groups may be established by the council and the sanctuary superintendent for specific purposes or topics that need focused attention and cannot be accomplished by a subcommittee.
+Their work will be limited to functional areas and discrete issues relating to individual sanctuaries.
+Working groups may be composed of members of the council and persons outside the council, but shall be chaired by a primary member of the council and shall function under the purview of the council.
+At the sanctuary superintendent's discretion and if the full council approves, an alternate member may chair a working group; that alternate shall function under the purview of the council.
+Working groups established by the council to address specific issues shall disband once the final advice on the particular matter is submitted to the council.
+No members of working groups, including members who are also members of the council, may receive travel expenses for working group meetings or other activities.